dask/dask/docs/source/executor.rst

 Dask Graph
 ~~~~~~~~~~

-The executor, and indeed to core distributed scheduler, maintain a dask graph
+The executor and scheduler maintains a dask graph of all known computations.
-of all known computations.
-This graph is accessible via the ``.dask``
+This graph is accessible via the ``.dask`` attribute.
+At times it may be worth
-attribute.
-At times it may be worth visualizing this object.
+visualizing this object.

 .. code-block:: python